-The program will include a variety of outdoor learning experiences with an emphasis on art, nature, and collaborative, ongoing projects.
+The Woodside Summer Program includes a variety of outdoor learning experiences with an emphasis on art, nature, and collaborative, ongoing projects.

 Each week, enrolled children will become part of a mixed age group, giving them opportunities for making new friends within a familiar community.
 The children will be encouraged to explore and experiment in a relaxed outdoor environment, will have plenty of time for discovery and reflection, and will enjoy activities reminiscent of unstructured neighborhood play in years' past, yet guided by experienced teachers.